Difference in Workplace Roles of LPN’s and RN’s of Varying Education Levels

 The best thing about these programs is their fast track style, short waiting lists due to quick semesters, relatively low acceptance requirements versus universities, and their fast but intense syllabi.
 They are usually full-time programs with lots of homework and high GPA requirements.
 But if the student is up for a challenge, wishes to start working as a nurse quickly and earning a decent salary, then it may be the perfect fit.
 If interested in becoming an RN at some point, the LPN can work while attending an LPN to RN program.

 Employment as an LPN is usually in Skilled Nursing Facilities, physician's offices, urgent care offices, rehabilitation, and some hospitals, although many are phasing out the LPN role.
 This is usually because while LPNs are licensed and therefore required to pass the NCLEX-PN but are still required to work under a registered nurse's supervision.
 LPNs are paid more than CNAs but not quite as much as Registered Nurses.
+However, entering into a specialization can raise an LPNs salary significantly.

 Many CNAs, medical assistants, and non-healthcare workers attend school to transition into the LPN role and his or her workplace may even offer financial education assistance.
 Some schools may offer evening programs to accommodate working student.